aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to XLTX via Java" h2="Convert CGM file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate CGM to XLTX conversion feature in their Java applications.
+This suite consists of two APIs, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render CGM to XLSX.
+This API provides a wide range of features that enable developers to create, manipulate, and convert PDF documents in Java applications.
+It also supports the conversion of CGM to XLSX format, which can be used as an intermediate format for further processing.

+The second step involves using Aspose.Cells for Java to convert XLSX to XLTX.
+This Spreadsheet Programming API provides a comprehensive set of features that enable developers to create, manipulate, and convert spreadsheets in Java applications.
+It also supports the conversion of XLSX to XLTX format, which is the desired output format.

+By using Aspose.Total for Java, developers can easily integrate CGM to XLTX conversion feature in their Java applications.
+This suite of APIs provides a comprehensive set of features that enable developers to create, manipulate, and convert documents and spreadsheets in Java applications.
+It also supports the conversion of CGM to XLTX format, which can be achieved in a two-step process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}